Wolff–Kishner reduction: Deoxygenation of α,β-unsaturated carbonyl compounds

 α,β-Unsaturated carbonyl tosylhydrazones can be converted into the corresponding alkenes with migration of the double bond.
 The reduction proceeds stereoselectively to furnish the E geometric isomer.

-A very mild method was developed by Kabalka et al. who used one equivalent of catecholborane to reduce α,β-unsaturated tosylhydrazones.
+A very mild method uses one equivalent of catecholborane to reduce α,β-unsaturated tosylhydrazones.

-Djerassi et al. studied the mechanism of NaBH3CN reduction of α,β-unsaturated tosylhydrazones.
-Based on deuterium-labeling experiments, they concluded that alkene formation is initiated by hydride reduction of the iminium ion followed by double bond migration and nitrogen extrusion which occur in a concerted manner.
+The mechanism of NaBH3CN reduction of α,β-unsaturated tosylhydrazones has been examined using deuterium-labeling.
+Alkene formation is initiated by hydride reduction of the iminium ion followed by double bond migration and nitrogen extrusion which occur in a concerted manner.

 Allylic diazene rearrangement as the final step in the reductive 1,3-transposition of α,β-unsaturated tosylhydrazones to the reduced alkenes can also be used to establish sp3-stereocenters from allylic diazenes containing prochiral stereocenters.
 The influence of the alkoxy stereocenter results in diastereoselective reduction of the α,β-unsaturated tosylhydrazone.
 The authors predicted that diastereoselective transfer of the diazene hydrogen to one face of the prochiral alkene could be enforced during the suprafacial rearrangement.